-GSA requires the use of interoperable Building Information Models (BIM) on all projects over prospectus throughout the project lifecycle.
-During all phases of the project, BIM models must be included with all existing submission requirements.
-BIM models must be delivered in both native and IFC file formats.
+As stated in Chapter 1, GSA requires the deliverable of interoperable Building Information Models (BIM) on all new construction and major modernization projects, and leases that are either build-to-suit or lease construction buildings with government option to purchase, throughout the project lifecycle.
+All other projects should be submitted in a deliverable determined by the Regional Office.
+Where existing BIM models exist, they must be incorporated and updated as determined by the Regional Office, in consultation with the respective Central Office business line.
 For questions or feedback, please contact your GSA Regional BIM Champion or visit www.gsa.gov/bim.